Xaqiri/FreeCodeCamp/README.md

-# FreeCodeCamp
+# Weather
-Repo for FreeCodeCamp projects

-Contains all the projects I finish while going through the FreeCodeCamp curriculum.
+The Weather App created for the FreeCodeCamp Front End Certificate